Military Friendly Colleges in Wyoming

 Total Post 9/11 GI Bill Sum Awarded in 2017: $0.86M

-University of Wyoming (UW) is the top military friendly school in Wyoming.
+University of Wyoming (UW) is a military friendly school in Wyoming.
 In fact, it has over 240 students who receive GI Bill benefits.
 The Veterans Services Center provides a dedicated space for veterans to gather.
 There, you can study, relax, watch TV, and connect to other veterans who share experiences in common.
 Finally, UW has dedicated, full time staff to help veterans.
 They provide programs and advocacy for veterans’ interests and needs.

 UW participates in the Yellow Ribbon Program.
 It offers an unlimited number of students an unlimited max contribution per year.
 Under the Yellow Ribbon Program, the colleges and the VA pay tuition and fees not paid for by the GI Bill.